Menci Clement Crnčić

 Sea, circa 1918

 oil on canvas

-Painter and graphic artist Menci Clement Crnčić studied painting at the Academy of Fine Arts in Vienna (1882-1884) and in Munich (1889-1892).
-After having worked briefly as a painting teacher at the School of Crafts in Zagreb, on the recommendation of painter, art historian, curator and politician Izidor Kršnjavi, in 1894 he was awarded a scholarship to the Academy of Fine Arts in Vienna, where he studied graphic arts under Prof. William Unger.
+Painter and graphic artist Menci Clement Crnčić studied painting at the Academy of Fine Arts in Vienna between 1882 and 1884, and at the Academy of Fine Arts in Munich under Prof. Nikolaos Gyzis between 1889 and 1892.
+After having worked briefly as a painting teacher at the School of Crafts in Zagreb, on the recommendation of painter, art historian, curator and politician Izidor Kršnjavi, in 1894 he was awarded a scholarship to the Academy of Fine Arts in Vienna, where he studies graphic arts under Prof. William Unger.
 He moved back to Zagreb in 1900, where in 1903 – together with painter Bela Čikoš Sesija – he opened a private art school, which first grew into the College of Arts and Crafts, and then into the Academy of Fine Arts, where he taught between 1907 and 1930.
 He became a member of the Yugoslav Academy of Sciences and Arts in 1919.
 Between 1920 and 1928, he also headed the Strossmayer Gallery of Old Masters (at today’s Croatian Academy of Sciences and Arts) in Zagreb.

-Text: Ivana Rončević Elezović, museum consultant of the National Museum of Modern Art © National Museum of Modern Art, Zagreb
+Text: Ivana Rončević Elezović, museum advisor of the National Museum of Modern Art © National Museum of Modern Art, Zagreb

 Translated by: Ana Janković

 Photo: Goran Vranić © National Museum of Modern Art, Zagreb